|Closing date ||17:30, Thursday 08 April 2021|

 The aims of this scheme are:

-- to offer opportunities to dance artists around the country to engage in a programme of artistic work relevant to their own practise;
+to offer opportunities to dance artists around the country to engage in a programme of artistic work relevant to their own practice

 Professional dance artists, venues or local authorities can apply for this scheme.
 Applications must demonstrate the committed support of at least one local authority and one venue or combination of local authorities and venues.